pnkraemer/probdiffeq/docs/getting_started/transitioning_from_other_packages.md

 * ProbNumDiffEq.jl refers to `ibm_adaptive(output_scale=x)` as `IWP(diffusion=x^2)`.
 They are the same processes.
 * ProbNumDiffEq.jl switches between filtering and smoothing with a `smooth=true/false` flag.
 ProbDiffEq uses different strategies to distinguish these strategies and offers a third one (fixedpoint-smoothing).
 * Initialisation schemes like those in `ProbNumDiffEq` are in `probdiffeq/taylor/*.py`.
 ProbDiffEq offers some rules for high-order differential equations and some unique methods (e.g. doubling).
 But the feature lists are relatively similar.
-* The features in [Fenrir.jl](https://github.com/nathanaelbosch/Fenrir.jl), which extends ProbNumDiffEq.jl, should be more or less readily available via `probdiffeq/solution.py`.
-Check out the tutorial notebooks!

 Should I replace ProbNumDiffEq.jl with ProbDiffEq?
 Short answer: No.
 Long answer: Use ProbNumDiffEq.jl in Julia and ProbDiffEq in JAX.
-Use the Julia code for funky problems like mass-matrix IVPs, and use ProbDiffEq for high-dimensional differential equations (or if you need statistical linearisation).